 There are many recipes out there that call for onions, garlic or even ripe mangoes.
 But this authentic mango chutney recipe uses just ginger, turmeric and green chilies along with jaggery.
 This is one of the best recipes that can be made from raw mangoes.

-unripe mangoes – they are naturally tangy which is balanced by the palm sugar. semi-ripe mangoes may also be used.
+Unripe mangoes – They are naturally tangy which is balanced by palm sugar; semi-ripe mangoes may also be used.
 In that case, reduce the amount of jaggery/ palm sugar by 1 or 2 tablespoons, unless you want the chutney to be very sweet.

-ginger – the ginger and palm sugar is always a winning flavor combo.
+Ginger – Ginger and palm sugar is always a winning flavor combo.